The Importance of a Site Survey in Rebuilding Your Landed Property

 Hoarding and access planning

-💡 In rebuilds, this is often called a Topographic Survey or Cadastral Survey.
+💡 In rebuilds, this is often referred to as a *Topographic Survey or Cadastral Survey

 📏 2.
 Why Your Architect and Builder Need It?

-Your Qualified Person (QP) needs the survey to:
+Your Qualified Person (QP) will require the survey to:

 Draw to accurate site dimensions